dndungu/gcb-job/README.md

 # Google Cloud Build Job
-A tiny container that will trigger and wait for a Google Cloud Build
+A tiny job that will trigger and wait for a Google Cloud Build